lammps/lammps/doc/src/Developer_notes.rst

 code does, or what a function does and its input/outputs.
 The topics on this page are intended to document code functionality at a higher level.

+Reading and parsing of text and text files
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+It is frequently required for a class in LAMMPS to read in additional data from a file, most commonly potential parameters from a potential file for manybody potentials.
+LAMMPS provides several custom classes and convenience functions to simplify the process.
+This offers the following benefits:

+- better code reuse and fewer lines of code needed to implement reading and parsing data from a file
+- better detection of format errors, incompatible data, and better error messages
+- exit with an error message instead of silently converting only part of the text to a number or returning a 0 on unrecognized text and thus reading incorrect values
+- re-entrant code through avoiding global static variables (as used by ``strtok()``)
+- transparent support for translating unsupported UTF-8 characters to their ASCII equivalents (the text to value conversion functions **only** accept ASCII characters)

+In most cases (e.g. potential files) the same data is needed on all MPI ranks.
+Then it is best to do the reading and parsing only on MPI rank 0, and communicate the data later with one or more ``MPI_Bcast()`` calls.
+For reading generic text and potential parameter files the custom classes :cpp:class:`TextFileReader <LAMMPS_NS::TextFileReader>` and :cpp:class:`PotentialFileReader <LAMMPS_NS::PotentialFileReader>` are available.
+Those classes allow to read the file as individual lines for which they can return a tokenizer class (see below) for parsing the line, or they can return blocks of numbers as a vector directly.
+The documentation on `File reader classes <file-reader-classes>`_ contains an example for a typical case.

+When reading per-atom data, the data in the file usually needs include an atom ID so it can be associated with a particular atom.
+In that case the data can be read in multi-line chunks and broadcast to all MPI ranks with :cpp:func:`utils::read_lines_from_file()
+<LAMMPS_NS::utils::read_lines_from_file>`.
+Those chunks are then
+split into lines, parsed, and applied only to atoms the MPI rank "owns".

+For splitting a string (incrementally) into words and optionally converting those to numbers, the :cpp:class:`Tokenizer
+<LAMMPS_NS::Tokenizer>` and :cpp:class:`ValueTokenizer
+<LAMMPS_NS::ValueTokenizer>` can be used.
+Those provide a superset
+of the functionality of ``strtok()`` from the C-library and the latter also includes conversion to different types.
+Any errors while processing the string in those classes will result in an exception, which can be caught and the error processed as needed.
+Unlike C-library functions like ``atoi()``, ``atof()``, ``strtol()``, or ``strtod()`` the conversion to numbers first checks of the string is a valid number and thus will not silently return an unexpected or incorrect value.

 Fix contributions to instantaneous energy, virial, and cumulative energy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^